 Meghan is a PhD candidate in Biomedical Engineering.
 Her project involves developing anti-infective scaffold platforms for gingival tissue engineering.
 She completed her BASc at McMaster University in Chemical and Bioengineering.
 In her spare time she likes to bake cakes, bicycle, and use film photography.
 Contact: meghan.wright (at) mail.utoronto.ca

 Eric is a PhD candidate in Biomedical Engineering.
 He received his BSc degree in Chemistry from McGill University in 2014.
-His project involves synthesizing polyurethane nanoparticles that are loaded with angiogenic growth factors.
-In his spare time he enjoys film production, yoga and music.
+His project involves designing immunomodulatory particles for the sustained release of angiogenic growth factors.
 Contact: eric.tawagi (at) mail.utoronto.ca.

 Jeremy is a PhD candidate in Biomedical Engineering at the Institute of Biomaterials and Biomedical Engineering.
 He completed his undergraduate studies in Kinesiology at Queen’s University in 2013.
 It is the ultimate goal of his research to fabricate a biomimetic small caliber vascular prosthesis to facilitate the treatment of peripheral vascular disease, coronary artery disease and end-stage renal disease.
 Jeremy is currently investigating whether adipose tissue may function as a source of autologous cells for the development of an anti-thrombogenic endothelium.